flybywiresim/docs/docs/pilots-corner/a32nx-briefing/flight-deck/glareshield/warning.md

 ### 5. AUTOLAND WARNING LIGHT

-- The events below trigger a flashing AUTOLAND red warning accompanied by a triple click audio warning when the aircraft is below 200ft RA and aircraft is in LAND mode:
+- The events below trigger a flashing AUTOLAND red warning accompanied by a triple click audio warning when the aircraft is below 200 ft RA and aircraft is in LAND mode:

-    - AP1 and AP2 OFF below 200ft RA.
+    - AP1 and AP2 OFF below 200 ft RA.
-    - LOC deviation (1/4 dot above 15ft RA) or GLIDE deviation (1 dot above 100ft RA).
+    - LOC deviation (1/4 dot above 15 ft RA) or GLIDE deviation (1 dot above 100 ft RA).
 Both LOC and GLIDE scales will flash on the PFD.
-    - LOC signal lost above 15ft or loss of GLIDE signal when above 100ft.
+    - LOC signal lost above 15 ft or loss of GLIDE signal when above 100 ft.
 The flight director bars flash on the PFD and LAND mode remains engaged.
-    - Difference of radio altimeter indications is more than 15ft.
+    - Difference of radio altimeter indications is more than 15 ft.

 ### 6. ATC MSG